We Are Water: Kinship of Rivers

 Kinship of Rivers is a five-year interdisciplinary project to build kinship among communities along the Mississippi and Yangtze, and bring much awareness to the river’s ecosystem through art, literature, music, food, and installations of river-flags made by river communities.
-Since its creation in spring, 2011, we’ve attracted over 2220 members to our facebook group, where we share poetry, art and news about rivers on the daily basis.
+Since its creation in spring, 2011, we’ve attracted almost 3000 members to our facebook group, where we share poetry, art and news about rivers on the daily basis.
 Ourwww.kinshipofrivers.org website has published thousands of poems, stories, music, art, videos and photographs.

 The Yangtze and Mississippi Rivers share many things in common as the world’s third and fourth greatest rivers.
 Both rivers share similar challenges such as pollution, sinking deltas and cities (New Orleans and Shanghai) caused by dams, agricultural and industrial runoffs, and overuse of ground water.
 Both rivers are rich with history and culture, inspiring poets, writers, artists and musicians.
 As the two rivers flow across the continents, giving and taking on their way to the sea, they teach us that we are all connected.
 This is what Confucius envisioned two thousand years ago: the four seas as one family, and the world as one commonwealth.

 Gifting is the spirit of the river.
 It gives and sustains life without asking for a return.
 It includes everything along its course to the sea without judgment.
-The project will inspire the creation of music, dance, food and river flags offered as gifts from the rivers and to the rivers, a gesture to show respect, gratitude and care from the rivers’ friends and stewards.
+The project will inspire the creation of music, dance, food and river flags offered as gifts from the rivers and to the rivers, a gesture to show respect, gratitude and care from the rivers’ friends and steward

 The Voyages take place in parts.
 In the summers of 2011 and 2012, a team of artists, musicians, dancers and students traveled down the Mississippi with cultural gifts from the Yangtze (photos, art, music, tea, food, films) and shared them with the Mississippi communities while making river flags as gifts for the Yangtze River.
 In two years, we’ve made 2000 river flags and will bring these gifts to the Yangtze.
 As we travel, we’ll make more river flags with the local communities and install them all in Tibet.